tensorflow/adanet/README.md

 $ bazel test -c opt //...
 ```

-Once you have verified that everything works well, install `adanet` as a [ pip package ](./adanet/pip_package/PIP.md).
+Once you have verified that the tests have passed, install `adanet` from source as a [ pip package ](./adanet/pip_package/PIP.md).

 You are now ready to experiment with `adanet`.